wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/httptftp-requests-processing-in-provd-part-2.md

 ```

 A device object can be seen as a superset of a device info object.
 Both are dictionaries, but the
-device object can contain keys that the device infoobject never will, like an "id", a "plugin" and a
+`device` object can contain keys that the `device_info` object never will, like an "id", a "plugin"
-"config" key.
+and a "config" key.

 Let's see in more details what happens in this "device retriever" object: